the-s-is-silent/Outlaws-of-the-Wastes/README.md

 # Outlaws of the Wastes
-A major expansion mod for DeCiv Redux.
+A major expansion + rebalance mod for DeCiv Redux.

 ## Changes applied to the base scenario

-- Barbarians are stronger and spawn more frequently, but give greater rewards for clearing their encampments.
-(Credit for this concept goes to amfauzn and their "The Barbarians" mod.)
-In addition to better ruins bonuses, the survivor camp spawn rate is also increased, so players actually have a chance at finding at least one camp in most games.
+- Barbarians are stronger and spawn more frequently, but the XP cap from combat against them has been raised, and they give greater rewards for clearing their encampments.
+(Credit for the "barb camps trigger ruins bonuses" concept goes to amfauzn and their "The Barbarians" mod.)
+In addition, the survivor camp spawn rate is also increased, so players actually have a chance at finding at least one survivor camp in most games.

 - As a screw you to the AI's primitive sanity checks, the minimum allowed distance between cities has been increased.

+- Pantheons require twice as much Faith to found, but do not increase in cost with each Pantheon founded, and every faction present in a game can now found its own religion.

 - Deseret Nation is now a playable faction.